World Chess Championship 2024: Game 10: Ding–Gukesh, ½–½

 The tenth game of the match, a 36-move draw, was played on 7 December.
 An uneventful game, Ding achieved nothing out of the opening.
 When he further agreed to trade off pieces it became clear that he was happy with a draw.
 The result was never in question, with commentators opining that if not for the rule that prohibited draw offers before move 40, the players could have agreed to a draw long before the game actually ended.

 Game 11: Gukesh–Ding, 1–0

 The eleventh game of the match, a 29-move win for Gukesh, was played on 8 December.
 Gukesh confused his preparation, spending an hour deciding whether to play 11.g3, and fell into a dubious position with 15.Rd1, but Ding played 15...g6 which failed to capitalize.
 A highly complicated game resulted.
 On the 18th move, the players were already in time trouble, both with less than 22 minutes on the clock, and both played major inaccuracies with 26...e6 and 28.Rdb1.
-The position was still complicated when Ding blundered his knight with 28...Qc8, missing that his pawn on b7 was pinned.
+The position was still complicated when Ding blundered his knight with 28...Qc8, missing that his pawn on b7 was pinned (instead, 28...Nb4 would keep the game going).
 Ding resigned after 29.Qxc6 from Gukesh, ending the game abruptly and putting Gukesh in the lead for the first time.